subecho/KarmaChameleon/README.md

 The following environment variables must be present in order for Karma Chameleon to function:
 - `SLACK_BOT_TOKEN`: populated with the contents of the SLACK_BOT_TOKEN OAuth key in the Slack App OAuth settings
-- SLACK_SIGNING_SECRET; populated with the Signing Secret key found in the Slack App Basic Information settings.
+- `SLACK_SIGNING_SECRET`: populated with the Signing Secret key found in the Slack App Basic Information settings.
 - `KARMA_FILE_PATH`: the path to which Karma Chameleon will create and maintain a JSON record of all karma.